BradMoyetones/chat-backend-express/README.md

 ## 📌 Notes

 - Make sure **MySQL** is running via **XAMPP** or any other MySQL server.
-- You can use **Prisma Studio** to visualize and edit data in your DB.
+- You can use **Prisma Studio** to visualize and edit data in your database.
 - Prisma schema is located in `prisma/schema.prisma`.
 - **Socket.IO** is initialized in `server.ts` and ready to handle real-time events like message sending and receiving.
+- **mediasoup** is integrated for handling real-time WebRTC audio/video calls in the backend.

 ## 👨‍💻 Author